n17r4m/mpyx/README.md

 `EZ(By(4, Task, arg1, arg2, ...))`

-For easy instantiation of many parallel processes two auxilery functions are provided by mpyx. `As` will instantiate several instances of a subclass of `F` in *parallel* mode, and `By` will do the same, but in *Broadcast* mode.
+For easy instantiation of many parallel processes two auxiliary functions are provided by mpyx. `As` will instantiate several instances of a subclass of `F` in *parallel* mode, and `By` will do the same, but in *Broadcast* mode.